b13f/repligator/PITCHME.md

 ```
 ---

-## Run
+## Operation

-you can see current cache state at http://repligator.host:8080/info
+You can view cache status through a web interface http://yourrepligator.host:8080/info

-To skip not supported DDL you can use http://repligator.host:8080/skip or chat bot command `skip`
+When Repligator encounters a DDL event that it cannot execute, it stops the replication process and waits for the operator’s decision.
+To continue replication, you can use the web interface http://yourrepligator.host:8080/skip or send the `Skip` command to Slack chat bot.